XCZchaos/python-implementation-of-motion-imagination-classification/README.md

 # python-implementation-of-motion-imagination-classification
-This is just a simple code of how to process EEG data when I learn motor imagination, just for reference
+This repository corresponds to the code for my blog